-To mark this important occasion, please consider a 2-year pledge to our “Women of Action Campaign”
+To mark this important occasion, please consider a pledge to our “Women of Action Campaign”

-We are seeking two-year commitments from past, current and new donors, at the following levels:
+We are seeking pledges from past, current and new donors, at the following levels:

 $5000 Lelia J. Robinson (first woman admitted to the Massachusetts bar).
-Contributions at this level for two years support the equivalent of 25 attorneys taking cases on a pro bono basis for the Family Law Project.
+Contributions at this level support the equivalent of 25 attorneys taking cases on a pro bono basis for the Family Law Project.

 $2500 Victoria Woodhull (first woman to run for President of the United States - 1872).
-Contributions at this level for two years will fund 40 Elder Law Project volunteer attorneys to draft end-of-life documents for low-income seniors at Boston Housing Authority sites.
+Contributions at this level will fund 40 Elder Law Project volunteer attorneys to draft end-of-life documents for low-income seniors at Boston Housing Authority sites.

 $1000 Shirin Ebadi (attorney and first Iranian, first Muslim woman to win the Nobel Peace Prize - 2003).
-Contributions at this level for two years will support 10 attorneys representing victims of domestic violence at their restraining order hearings.
+Contributions at this level will support 10 attorneys representing victims of domestic violence at their restraining order hearings.

 $500 Condoleezza Rice (first African American woman to be U.S. Secretary of State - 2005-2009).
-Contributions at this level for two years will provide Framingham Project volunteers with the opportunity to counsel incarcerated women on legal issues such as housing, family law, and criminal procedure.
+Contributions at this level will provide Framingham Project volunteers with the opportunity to counsel incarcerated women on legal issues such as housing, family law, and criminal procedure.

 $250 Ellen Swallow Richards (first woman admitted to MIT; founder of home economics movement - 1870s).
-Contributions at this level for two years will fund a Family Law Project training for fifty volunteer attorneys who will accept family law cases for low-income victims of domestic violence.
+Contributions at this level will fund a Family Law Project training for fifty volunteer attorneys who will accept family law cases for low-income victims of domestic violence.